Ria2711/Data-Analytics-with-Movie-Data/README.md

 Libraries :
 * All the codes are written on Jupyternotebook.
 The python libraries include numpy, pandas, matplotlib and seaborn.
-Please make sure you have all these libraries installed.
+Please make sure you have all these libraries installed so that no problem arises while making the edits and viewing the data analytics